DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-04-course-page-workshop.md

-**As a candidate who works part-time and wants to study part-time** I need to know how many days per year I will spend doing my practical placement So that I know if I can do it or know (considering my part-time job and the annual leave I have).
+**As a candidate who works part-time and wants to study part-time** I need to know how many days per year I will spend doing my practical placement So that I know if I can do it or not (considering my part-time job and the annual leave I have).

 **As a candidate who wants to find a course to become a teacher** I need to know exactly what will happen during the interview